 Born and raised in Suburbia (Lancaster, PA), Laura grew up building refrigerator box forts and getting caught in traffic jams behind Amish horse and buggies.
-She completed her BFA in Film and Television from NYU Tisch School of the Arts with a concentration in cinematography and dual minors in Art History and Social and Cultural Analysis.
+She completed her BFA with honors in Film and Television from NYU Tisch School of the Arts with a concentration in cinematography and dual minors in Art History and Social and Cultural Analysis.
 Laura was a finalist for the 2017 Undergraduate Volker Bahnemann Arriflex Award and the proud recipient of the 2017 Bahoric Meisel Award for Women Cinematographers.

 Laura prides herself on her work ethic and collection of bandana neck scarves.
 She has worked thousands of hours as a cinematographer, camera assistant, gaffer, and grip, on professional and student film shoots including independent feature films, award winning short films, music videos, and commercials.

 Ultimately, Laura is fascinated by the ways our experience of the world is shaped by visual elements.
 Above all, she believes that great cinematography is a marriage between aesthetics and narrative and that every visual decision a cinematographer makes should fundamentally reinforce the story being told.

 Laura has taught as a professor of Undergraduate Cinematography at the Maurice Kanbar Institute of Film and Television, NYU Tisch School of the Arts and currently teaches at the University of Salford in Media City UK, Manchester, England.